SpikeAgent/SpikeAgent/docs/user-guide.md

 ### 1. Launch SpikeAgent

-After installation, start the Docker container and open `http://localhost:8501` in your browser.
+After installation with pip, start the app with command `spikeagent` and open `http://localhost:8501` in your browser.

 ### 2. Select an AI Provider